Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Cons:

-- No real free plan — you commit money upfront
+- No meaningful free plan — you're committing money upfront

 - Pricier than most competitors at entry level